 The Samsung Gear IconX may have been an advanced piece of tech back when it first got released, but it certainly hasn’t aged well.
 It may feature an attractive design and good sound, but the terrible battery life makes it an instant no-go for most users.
 Still, with a significantly reduced price tag, these earbuds still have a lot to offer to the right target demographic.

-The original Gear IconX from 2016 was Samsung’s very first foray into the world of true wireless earbuds back when true wireless earbuds were in their infancy.
-As such, people were more excited about the lack of any and all wires than anything else and ready to forgive most oversights and shortcomings due to this being Samsung’s first venture into the true wireless realm.
+The original Samsung Gear IconX from 2016 was the brand’s very first foray into the world of true wireless earbuds.
+People were more excited about the lack of any and all wires than anything else and thus ready to forgive most shortcomings due to this being Samsung’s first venture into this realm.

 But a lot has happened since 2016 – the true wireless technology has been refined and numerous manufacturers have tried their hand at making the next hit.
 So with no shortage of options on the market – most of which are newer than and technically superior to the original Gear IconX – we are left to wonder whether these earbuds are still worth buying.